 I’ve been stewing beef with onions for eons, as did my mother before me.
-She would call it “Spanish” Stewed Beef if she added green bell peppers.
+She would call “Spanish” just about any dish to which she added green bell peppers.
 We all loved it, no matter what she called it.

 Somewhere on the net recently I read that Spanish cuisine uses a lot of cinnamon and cloves (I have to admit, I’m not fond of cloves in meat dishes), so I decided “What the heck, I’m going to add some and see what I get!”